 ASS and heparin administration, stress ECG in acute coronary syndrome

-Furthermore, all patients receive ASS (250 – 500 mg), in case of an infarct they should also receive heparin (5000 IU).
+Furthermore, all patients receive ASS (250 – 500 mg); in case of an infarct they should also receive heparin (5000 IU).
 Intramuscular injections should not be performed because the CK values increase and make a lysis therapy impossible.
-During an unstable angina pectoris, which can only be safely distinguished from an infarct after six hours, more diagnostic test, such as a stress ECG, is required.
+During an unstable angina pectoris, which can only be safely distinguished from an infarct after six hours, more diagnostic tests, such as a stress ECG, are required.
 Subsequently, a decision on further therapy is made.

 Cardiac catheterization—for non-ST segment elevation myocardial infarction

 In case of non-ST segment elevation myocardial infarction, a cardiac catheterization must be conducted, with the time frame for the implementation ranging from 2 to 72 hours, depending on the risk profile of the patient.
 In case of ST segment elevation myocardial infarction, the obstructed coronary vessel should be re-vascularized as quickly as possible by means of PCI.

 Complications of Acute Coronary Syndrome

 The complications of acute coronary syndrome are complex; their severity depends on the extent of the myocardial injury.
 Depending on the damaged area, right or left ventricular failure or, in case of a damaged papillary muscle, an insufficiency of the atrio-ventricular valves can occur.

 Heart rhythm disorders can result from the deprivation of an area, which can even lead to sudden cardiac arrest.
 In addition to the cardiogenic shock, there is the threat of the rupture of a potential myocardial aneurysm.
 Also, a myocardial rupture is possible.
 As a result of infarction, a pericarditis might still occur over the following 6 weeks.